Creating SEO-friendly URLs: Best Practices & Examples

 The last part of a URL is a slug that identifies a particular page and explains its content.
 The process of optimizing the slug is basically the same as creating SEO-friendly URLs.

-A good URL is also called semantic or a clean URL and has the following characteristics:
+An SEO-friendly URL is also called a semantic or clean URL and has the following characteristics:

 • it is not too long